Kiamo2/YATI/README.md

 1. Godot may freeze during import, see my recommendation concerning "Use Multiple Threads" in the Usage section.
 Maybe this is only a problem on Windows though...
-2. Currently an imported map cannot be instanciated by drag&drop ("No loader found for resource: res://.godot/imported/...")<p>
-To get around this problem the resulting .tscn file is additionally copied to where the .tmx/.tmj is located.
-If it's not at once appearing in the editor browser, simply minimize and maximize the Godot window and it will show up.

 ## Support